The Old Age Home(page)

 Most

-people do not have the get up and go to do this, and the rest are too
+people do not have the get up and go to do this, others are

 frightened of the cost.
 If YOU do it, you will be a local hero.